ankaAR/bestiario5e/_creatures/jaculi.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 9 (2d6 +2) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+Impacto: 9 (2d6 +2) puntos de daño perforante.

 ***Spring.*** The jaculi springs up to 30 feet in a straight line and makes a bite attack against a target within its reach.
 This attack has advantage if the jaculi springs at least 10 feet.
-If the attack hits, the bite deals an extra 7 (2d6) piercing damage.
+If the attack hits, the bite deals an extra 7 (2d6) puntos de daño perforante.